Logo

 xndarray | Iterable

-The data vectors.
+The data vectors $\vec{\mu}_i$.
 Must have shape (k, n), where k is the number of data points and n is the number of dimensions of each point.

 covndarray | Iterable

-The covariance matrices of the data vectors.
+The covariance matrices $\mathbf{\Sigma}_i$ of the data vectors.
 Must have shape (k, n, n).
-Use 'covariance_matrix' to construct covariance matrices.
-If None, samples are generated until n samples get accepted.
+Use covariance_matrix to construct covariance matrices.
+If None, samples are generated until n_accepted samples get accepted.

 axisint

-The component of the n-dimensional vectors which are fixed for fitting.
-This is required since a straight in n dimensions is fully described by 2 (n - 1) parameters.
+The index of the vector component of the n-dimensional vectors that are fixed for fitting.
+This is required since a straight in n dimensions is fully described by 2 * (n - 1) parameters.
+If None, the best axis is determined from the data, and the direction vector of the straight is normalized.

 optimize_covbool